2nd Division (South Vietnam): 1975

 On 1 April, about 500 troops, survivors of the division arrived in Bình Thuận Province.
 When reorganized and reequipped, they took over the security mission in Hàm Tân District.
 By 11 April the division, which had been reassembled at Hàm Tân, had grown to 3,600, including two RF battalions assigned to it from Gia Dinh Province.
-On 13 April the 4th and 5th Regiments arrived at Phan Rang Air Base by road from Phan Thiết to replace the 2nd Airborne Brigade which was being withdrawn to Saigon.
-On 16 April the PAVN began their final attack on Phan Rang AB.
+Due to the severely low morale among the troops and having only two battalions per regiment, Nhựt suggested that the division stay in Hàm Tân to defend the port and recover its strength.
+On 7 April, the III Corps commander, Gen. Toàn rejected Nhựt's request, and ordered him to prepare his division to move north to defend Phan Rang and Phan Thiết.
+On 13 April, the 4th and 5th Regiments arrived at Phan Rang Air Base by road from Phan Thiết to replace the 2nd Airborne Brigade which was being withdrawn to Saigon.

+On 16 April, the PAVN began their final attack on Phan Rang AB.
 At 08:45 a battalion-sized PAVN mechanized force attacked along Route 11 towards the base.
 While one element attacked the 5th Regiment defending Route 11, the other moved around it to attack the base directly and at the same time the PAVN 25th Regiment attacked the north of the base.
 The 5th Regiment soon broke and ran allowing the PAVN to attack the base's main gate, while the 25th Regiment penetrated the north perimeter with explosives and captured the bomb storage area.
 The Airborne attempted a counterattack against the 25th Regiment, but were forced back and then squeezed between the PAVN and by 09:30 the PAVN had captured the base.